Semiosis (novel): Reception

 In a review at Tor.com, Liz Bourke described Semiosis as "a quiet, measured sort of science fiction".
 She said the book's central theme is about power and its use and abuse, with a "deep vein of kindness" that probes the "weaknesses and flaws of all sentient being".
 Bourke praised the author's "excellent grasp of voice and characterisation", despite Stevland coming across as "a little too human for an alien plant".
 She called the book "a very strong debut, and well worth checking out", but felt it could have been even "stronger" had not all the central characters been "cisgender straight [people]".
 Bourke opined that being a story about a "future attempted-utopian society", the absence of "queer people rather strains at my disbelief".

 A review in Kirkus Reviews described Burke's worldbuilding in Semiosis as "astonishing", with "magnificently alien" flora and fauna, and a "richly detailed" human society.
 But it felt that the novel's periodic jump to the next generation makes it feel like a collection of short stories in a shared universe.
 The book "feel[s] rushed", plot threads "end abruptly", and "genuinely engrossing characters" remain underdeveloped.
 The review called Semiosis "[a]n outstanding science-fiction novel hobbled by its rushed story structure."
 Craig Clark also felt that Semiosis comes across as "linked short stories".
 Reviewing the book in Booklist, he wrote that the "multigenerational" structure of the book leads to a large cast of characters that can be "overwhelming", but praised the author's worldbuilding and the way she integrates colonization with botany, mutualism and predation.
 Overall, Clark called the novel "a thought-provoking look into the politics of survival."

 Laci Gerhart wrote in a review of Semiosis in the journal Nature Plants that biologists may find that Pax's ecology and the depiction of its sentient plants "leaves something to be desired".
 The planet's fauna and flora are largely named after Earth species, which she felt lacks imagination and makes their added abilities compared to their Earth counterparts "feel less realistic".
 What also weakens its realism is that the indigenous sentient species "feel very human in their thoughts and behaviour".
 Gerhart complained about how unscientific the human scientists are.
 They "leap to incredible conclusions, [using] single observations and extremely limited information [as] irrefutable evidence".
 She acknowledged the fine line a science fiction author has to walk to appease both lay- and scientific-audiences, and concluded: "Despite these drawbacks, a plant biologist can enjoy Semiosis, particularly if one is capable of suspending disbelief on developmental capabilities in plants."

-According to the review aggregator Book Marks, Semiosis received "positive" reviews, based on 7 reviews.